mk110000/CMOR-438-Spring-2025/Supervised Learning/Neural Networks/README.md

 ## Goal

 This code builds a **Neural Network** to predict whether someone has diabetes based on their health data.
 It cleans the data, balances it using **SMOTE**, trains the model using multiple layers, and then checks how accurate the predictions are.
 It also shows which features were most important to the model.

----

-## Instructions to Reproduce Results

-1. Open the code in **Google Colab**.
-2. Upload a similar CSV file that includes medical features and a column named `"diabetes"`.
-3. Run each section of the code step-by-step.
-   This will:
-   - Train the neural network
-   - Make predictions
-   - Display performance visuals like a confusion matrix and top features